How to Create a Mintable SPL Token on Solana

 spl-token authorize <MINT_ADDRESS> mint --disable

-Revoking is permanent
+Revoking is usually irreversible

 Common mistakes when creating mintable Solana tokens